akazitoo/matrixThreads/README.md

 ## 📝 Process

-step by step on how to perform a sum of numbers from the matrix using **multiple threads**.
+Step by step on how to perform a sum of numbers from the matrix using **multiple threads**.

 ---